 -You can buy tickets to any movie, in any AMC theater, even special IMAX 3D is fine, no surcharges, and it can be booked w/ seats reserved days in advance (as long as you reserve during that same Friday to Thursday week).
 So you could buy tix and seats days in advance if you wanted, and you can always cancel and not have it count against your 3 per week (as long as you cancel BEFORE the movie starts).
 And obviously (unlike MoviePass) none of this has to be done in person when you arrive.

-here at their FAQ.
+Many other questions you might have about it can be answered here at their FAQ.
 Honestly, even I used to (at my peak) see 150 movies a year, which averaged 3 a week.
 So this is technically enough to feed even my insatiable movie-going-habit, and 20 bucks a month is a steal for that since a ticket is already 14-17 bucks.
 BUT the one sad thing is that I simply will NOT be able to see everything at an AMC.
 Here in West LA locally there’s AMC Century City, and AMC Sunset 5, and going a bit further there’s the lovely AMC Marina, AMC Burbank and CityWalk theaters which are fancy.
 BUT I will still inevitably only find certain movies and showtimes at an Arclight or The Grove or The Landmark, which are not AMC theaters.
 So this AMC plan is absolutely worth it for us but doesn’t solve the times we need to go to those theaters, which leads me to discussing…

-here; their top one being 3 movies a month, ANY movie, ANY theater, for 15 bucks.
+I wanted to sign up for this, I really did.
+This app allows me to sign up for a few options you can see here; their top one being 3 movies a month, ANY movie, ANY theater, for 15 bucks.
 That’s great, it ensures I can see a movie at The Arclight for example, for what works out to be 5 bucks.
 It even offers family plans (no other app offers this) so we don’t need 2 separate apps, and can pay 30 bucks and each have 3 movies available to see anytime, anywhere…and we’d obviously try to see most at AMC Theaters and just use Sinemia when we can’t, right?

 Except no, their interface and usability is stupid.
 I read multiple reviews that say you have to go through it, get a code, and then be redirected to a 3rd party website and book through them using the code, and often by the time you go through the effort of booking it you are timed out and have to start from the beginning.
 Basically, it’s a great idea done badly, and I’m hoping they work on it to make it user-friendly; if and when they do, I will sign us up for this as well.
-There’s a good review testing out Sinemia that fleshes out what I said right
+There’s a good review testing out Sinemia that fleshes out what I said right here.

 Conclusion: